Turbo Takeaways

 Whether you want to renovate your home, consolidate your debts, or pay for an emergency, a personal loan can help you achieve those goals.
-However, it's important to have a clear understanding of what your monthly payments will be and how long you’ll have to repay the loan.
+However, it's important to clearly understand what your monthly payments will be and how long you’ll have to repay the loan.

 Navy Federal Credit Union offers members many types of loans, such as personal loans, auto loans, home equity loans, mortgages, and student loans.
-Before you take out any loan you’re considering, it's always a good idea to check whether you’ll be able to repay the loan comfortably.
+Before you take out any loan, it's always a good idea to check whether you’ll be able to repay the loan comfortably.

-If you plan to apply for a new or used car loan, we recommend using the Navy Federal auto loan calculator to determine your auto loan payments based on purchase price, interest rate, down payment, and other factors.
+If you plan to apply for a new or used car loan, use the Navy Federal auto loan calculator to determine your auto loan payments based on purchase price, interest rate, down payment, and other factors.

-Brad Reichert, financial expert and the founder and managing director of Reichert Asset Management LLC, recommends using the tool to understand your best options for the length and monthly amount of your loan.
-“Use the loan calculator to ‘play around with’ the numbers to find the optimal balance between the amount of your down payment (which will reduce the loan amount you’ll borrow) and the length of your loan term (which will influence your payment and the total amount of interest you’ll pay over the loan’s term),” Reichert says.
+Brad Reichert, financial expert and the founder and managing director of Reichert Asset Management LLC, recommends using the tool to understand your best options.
+“Use the loan calculator to ‘play around with’ the numbers.
+Find the optimal balance between the amount of your down payment (which will reduce the loan amount you’ll borrow) and the length of your loan term (which will influence your payment and the total amount of interest you’ll pay over the loan’s term),” Reichert says.

 “Finding the optimal loan terms for the amount you’ve saved for a down payment and the type of home or vehicle you want to buy will make your vehicle purchase decision easier when you’re working with the seller,” adds Reichert.